tickideas/lweur-lang/.qoder/quests/campaign-portal-development.md

 ## Overview

 The Loveworld Europe Campaign Portal is a modern web application designed to facilitate two primary fundraising campaigns: "Adopt a Language" and "Sponsor Translation".
-This platform enables global partners to financially support Loveworld Europe's mission to broadcast Christian content across 60 languages in Europe, with a current reach of 30 language channels and a goal to reach 750 million souls.
+Hosted at **give.loveworldeurope.org**, this platform enables global partners to financially support Loveworld Europe's mission to broadcast Christian content across 60 languages in Europe, with a current reach of 30 language channels and a goal to reach 750 million souls.

 ### Key Objectives
 - Enable partners to adopt languages at £150/month recurring payments